Farm and Agricultural Business Tax Guide for Frederick County

 Maryland-Specific Agricultural Tax Benefits

-Agricultural Land Assessment Program
+Agricultural Use Assessment

-One of the most significant ongoing tax benefits for Frederick County farmers is Maryland's Agricultural Land Assessment Program, administered by the Maryland Department of Assessments and Taxation.
-Rather than being taxed at full market value — which in Frederick County can be substantial — qualifying agricultural land is assessed based on its agricultural use value only.
+One of the most significant ongoing tax benefits for Frederick County farmers is Maryland's agricultural use assessment, administered by the Maryland Department of Assessments and Taxation.
+Rather than being taxed at full market value — which in Frederick County can be substantial — land that is actively devoted to agricultural use is assessed based on its agricultural use value only.
+For a farm family sitting on land that's appreciated significantly, this can mean a property tax bill that's a fraction of what it would otherwise be.

-Woodland Assessment Programs
+Woodland Assessment

 Federal Agricultural Tax Provisions